Thinking of a career change but not sure if programming is for you?

-Learning to code can do more than just open the doors to a career as a software developer.
 Learning the basics of a programming language can improve problem solving skills, encourage creative thinking and increase efficiency when working with technology.

 Not only is learning to code a great way to enter into Scotland’s thriving tech industry, it also offers great benefits to any computer user looking to gain new skills, knowledge or experience.